bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-When you\'re new at this I think it\'s helpful to start with **var** and then come in and add **const** as you need to or **let**.
+When you&apos;re new at this I think it&apos;s helpful to start with **var** and then come in and add **const** as you need to or **let**.
 Again, **let** is for if the value is going to change.
-Now use other values you\'re going to change when the script runs.
+Now use other values you&apos;re going to change when the script runs.
 Just the one inside the loop.
-I think that\'s the only one.
+I think that&apos;s the only one.
 I could be wrong.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 740/741.
 (3xx) ~~~~~~~~~~~~-->
 <p align="center" width="100%">